raspberrypilearning/noobs-install/backup.md

 You're going to need your Raspberry Pi's IP address to copy files over a network.

-1. Boot up your Raspberry Pi, ensure it is connected to the network, and then open up a Terminal window.
+1. Boot up your Raspberry Pi, ensure it is connected to the network, and then open a Terminal window.
-2. In the Terminal type:
+2. In the Terminal, type:

   ```bash
   hostname -I